-1) Home Life houses, each functioning as a social & domestic grouping inclusive of residents (ranging from three in the smallest to seven in the largest), house co-ordinators and volunteer carers (or co-workers).
+1) Home Life Nutley Hall consists currently of seven separate units in six houses, each functioning as a social & domestic grouping inclusive of residents (ranging from three in the smallest to seven in the largest), house co-ordinators and volunteer carers (or co-workers).
 Shared mealtimes are an important focus, as are shared household chores, mutual support and social activities.
 Residents are encouraged to be involved with staff in communal household tasks to the best of their ability, fostering personal recognition, independence and mutual support of each other.
 Nutley Hall aims to be a "caring environment": i.e. where care takes place in a properly cared for environment in relation to nutrition, cleaning, décor & environmental credentials.
 Particular emphasis is given to nutrition, in the provision of a wholefood diet based on bio-dynamic & organic produce; to the maintenance of the fabric and décor of the buildings, fittings and furnishings; and to the upkeep of the surrounding gardens & grounds.
 The objective is to achieve an outcome that maintains a genuine quality of life for residents: not merely functionally good, but also beautiful, harmonious and artistic.